-

 …

-(21a) Qualifying term means a word, compound word, or phrase that would clearly disclose to a reasonable purchaser of meat products that a food product is not a meat product.
-This includes the following terms: cell‑cultured, fake, grown in a lab, insect, insect‑based, insect‑protein, lab‑created, lab‑grown, meat free, meatless, plant, plant‑based, vegan, vegetable, vegetarian, or veggie.
+(21a) Qualifying term means a word, compound word, or phrase that would clearly disclose to a reasonable purchaser of meat food products that a food product is a cell‑cultured meat product.
+This includes the following terms: cell‑cultured, fake, lab‑grown, or grown in a lab.

 (21b) Ratite means a bird whose breastbone is smooth so that flight muscles cannot attach, such as an ostrich, an emu, and a rhea.
 These birds are subject to the provisions of this Article and Article 49C to the same extent as any other meat food product.